GamingViking/FellSealClasses/README.md

 ### Preamble
 What I enjoy most about Fell Seal is the creative ways in which the many different abilities of different classes can be combined in fun, powerful, and unexpected ways.
 Having played quite a bit and tried many of these combinations, I sought to add more options to the theory crafting pool of Fell Seal's numerous abilities without power-creeping existing classes into irrelevance.
 As such, nearly all active abilities are completely new abilities that I have made from the soup of accessible and alterable ability properties found in game; the goal being to create classes with new niches, playstyles, and combinations, without merely creating a selection of super classes.
 Additionally, nearly all passive and counter abilities are either newly created or abilities that were previously only accessible to monster/non-generic classes.
 I've also thrown in a few new weapons for a bit of fun, all of which are obtainable through new hunts or dispatch missions.
 In further seeking to expand replayability, I have also created a number of new character portraits for all manner of characters to increase the existing selection.
-Nearly all portraits were made based off of in-game aesthetic options so there won't be weird portrait and character mismatch.
+Nearly all portraits were made based off of in-game aesthetic options so there won't be weird portrait and character mismatches.
 Additionally, I have tried to incorporate elements in the portraits of lesser-used items/equipment/aesthetics to make picking those options more viable when selecting a portrait.
 This is my first mod - I hope you enjoy!

 ### What the mod adds
 * 12 new fully custom classes with diverse, and (hopefully) balanced abilities